 Find the links to those topics highlighted in bold by copying and pasting into the Site Search function in the navigation bar above.

 There is evidence that migraine sufferers are likely to be deficient in magnesium as compared to those who are well.
-However the research is not strong that supplements will be effective in preventing headaches.
+However the research is not strong that supplements will be effective in preventing the headaches.

-According to research published in the Journal Headache, high levels are "possibly effective."
-Diarrhoea is a common side-effect, and it can be toxic for those with cardiac and lung conditions.
+Diarrhoea is a common side-effect; and magnesium from supplements can be toxic for those with cardiac and lung conditions.

 Did you get that Tufts' research?
 Only 50% of Americans reach the RDA for magnesium.